Little Stars Nursery

 Do you have any specific enrollment periods or deadlines that we should be aware of?

-After receiving your registration form, we will contact you to confirm your visit date.
+After receiving your registration form, we will contact you to confirm the date of our next Open Day.

-Please be informed that we will schedule your visit within 8 months before your child's starting date, which you provided in the registration form.
+Please be informed that we will schedule your visit within 8 months of your child's starting date, as provided in the registration form.

 Settling In